Start by clicking on "Fill out the template"

 Employers who keep a database of this information should have a policy in place which keeps employees aware of how their information is stored, and what security measures are taken to keep such information confidential.
 This includes what personal information will be collected, used, and disclosed.

 Additional information about an employee may also be filed in the employee's records.
 This includes leave of absences and the reasons for the leave of absence with proof, such as a medical note.
-This may also include family history, third party disclosures, law enforcement disclosures, etc.
+The employer may also collect family history, third party disclosures, law enforcement disclosures, etc.

 Personal information collected is not only from employees, but may also include independent contractors, agents, officers, and consultants of the employer's business.
 In other words, it may include anyone from whom the employer collects and stores personal information.